 To prepare for a visit:

-Instructors should contact instruction librarian Joyce Miller at email@example.com for more information several weeks or months before the possible visit, to arrange dates, provide assignments and topics and arrange other details.
+Instructors should email the librarian account (email@example.com) for more information several weeks or months before the possible visit, to arrange dates, provide assignments and topics and arrange other details.

-Instructors must provide Joyce Miller with the specific research assignment, student topics and discuss the research goals of the visit at least two weeks before the visit.
+Instructors must provide the specific research assignment, student topics and discuss the research goals of the visit at least two weeks before the visit.

 The instructor(s) should obtain a community borrower card before the visit to borrow books for the students.
-Instructors may provide their school contact information to Joyce Miller, who will give the information to the library staff to create a circulation record and card in advance.
+Instructors may provide their school contact information to the librarian, who will give the information to the library staff to create a circulation record and card in advance.

 Students can upload electronic information to Google Drive or bring flash drives to download or scan material to save time and paper.
 If the students want to photocopy material at 10 cents a page, they should bring change for the library's one copier.
 Students cannot email database links because a college network account is required to open the links.